MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 and other infrastructure.
 This change __reduces the land’s ability to absorb rainfall__, potentially leading to more severe and frequent floods.
-Despite these concerns, there is limited data-driven research quantifying the relationship between urbanization and flood extent in the __East African__ regions.
+Despite these concerns, there is limited data-driven research quantifying the relationship between urbanization and flood extent in the __Nile Basin__ region.

 This is where data science can play a transformative role.
 By leveraging satellite imagery, hydrological data, current and historical climate data, such